Exabyte-io/documentation/docs/jobs-cli/batch-scripts/directives.md

     The user is advised not to redefine the value of any of these variables.

 !!!info "Further information and documentation"
-    Further explanation of these Environment Variables can be found under Ref. [^1].
+    Further explanation of these Environment Variables can be found in page 112 under Ref. [^1].

 | Variable Name   | Meaning |
 | --------------- | -------------|